Ivanov1N/heic_heif_to_jpg/README.md

 ## Description

-This is a simple application for personal use.
+This is a simple application that I wrote for personal use.
+Due to the app's simplicity, I decided to adopt a functional approach.
-It converts images with .heic/.heif extension to .jpg files.
+The purpose of the application is to convert images with .heic/.heif extension into .jpg files, as indicated by its title.
-The design is made with Custom Tkinter, but here Pillow does the main job.
+The design of the application is created using Custom Tkinter, while Pillow handles the main functionality.

 ## Getting Started